ImageMagick/Usage-Markdown/quantize/index.md

 ### Uniform 332 Colormap {#uniform_332_colormap}

 Another uniform color mapping that is commonly used is the "332 RGB color map".
-The number refer to the number of bits used to represent each color within a 8 bit color index.
+The number refers to the number of bits used to represent each color within an 8 bit color index.
 That is 3 bits (or 8 levels) of red, 3 for green, and 2 bits (or 4 color levels) for blue, seeing as our eyes do not respond well to blue.
 This gives 3+3+2 bits or an 8 bit color index, or 256 colors.
 Perfect for the limited GIF color table.
-However it will not leave any space for a GIF transparency color, or other special use colors.
+However, it will not leave any space for a GIF transparency color, or other special use colors.

 Here is one way to get IM to generate this color map...